Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 If we're talking interstate, then no stop and go traffic.
 If we're talking intra-city, then you get pollution no matter what and my car at least has good air filters.

 Have any stats to back this up?
-Especially when train doesn't go where I need and then I have to deal with fucking buses and what not?
+Especially when train doesn't go where I need and then I have to deal with fricking buses and what not?
 I bought a car because it is way more convenient and fast to get to the places I need to.

 > 30 minutes best case, lol.
 No, the best case is one minute.